Highway systems by country: Serbia

 The highways in Serbia are classified as IA state roads and the common name for highway is auto-put, which functions based on a toll pay system and controlled access.
 Serbia currently has a total of 876 km of highways (the total length of public roads is 40,845 km), while 1154 km are planned.
 Because of its geographical position, it is very important for the transit of capital, goods and services through Europe and the Balkans, especially.
-It is also one of the most important countries in the Balkans for Pan-european corridors (E65, E70, E75, E80, E661, E662, E761, E763, E771, E851).
+It is also one of the most important countries in the Balkans for Pan-European corridors (E65, E70, E75, E80, E661, E662, E761, E763, E771, E851).

 Signs on Serbian highways are green and the speed limit is 130 km/h.
 The history of Serbian highways starts with socialist Yugoslavia, when increased production influenced the increase of transit on public roads.
 The first highway to be built was Brotherhood and Unity Highway which encompassed Slovenia, Croatia, Serbia and Macedonia.
 The highway was part of the Pan-European Corridor X and was built around the 1970s.

-Singapore

-The expressways of Singapore are all dual carriageways with grade-separated access.
-They usually have three lanes in each direction, although there are two- or five-lane carriageways in some places.
-There are nine expressways, with the newest one, the Marina Coastal Expressway, constructed with modern technology under the water.